inkwebable/mern-template/README.md

 npm run dev
 ```

+#### Client proxy

+If you are using the above script and not docker or kubernetes then ensure proxy in the client package.json is set to `http://localhost:5001` else it should be set to `http://api:5001`

 ##### Docker & Kubernetes
 If you use docker, there is a docker-compose file in the root.
 Just docker-compose up --build and go to http://localhost:3000.